databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 >
 >- Descriptive metadata consist of information required to find data and add transparency to their meaning (definition and value) and importance.
 Examples of descriptive metadata are the data elements of the Dublin Core Element Set, ([1]) with fields such as creator, type, and date.
 >- Structural metadata indicate how different components of a set of associated data relate to one another.
 These metadata are needed to be able to process the data.
 When data are coded, the codebook will be a component of the structural metadata.
 >- Administrative metadata are required to enable permanent access to the data.
-This concerns the descripttion of intellectual property, conditions for use and access and the preservation metadata needed for durable archiving of the data.
+This concerns the description of intellectual property, conditions for use and access and the preservation metadata needed for durable archiving of the data.
 >
 >The data repository specifies the level of producer-created metadata required and provides the tools for its effective capture.
 >